- About the Conference

 Registration Details

-Delegates with in-campus guesthouse accommodation: (Faculty and independent researchers): INR 5500/ or USD 100 [This will include accommodation on a sharing basis at IITBBS or NISER guest house for three nights, conference kits, coffee and snacks at conference venue, conference lunch and special dinner.]
+Delegates with in-campus hostel accommodation (research scholars and students): INR 5000/ or USD 80 [This will include accommodation on a sharing basis at IITBBS hostel rooms, hostel guest rooms or NISER guest houses for three nights, conference kits, coffee and snacks at conference venue, conference lunch and special dinner.]

-Delegates with in-campus hostel accommodation: (research scholars and students): INR 4000/ or USD 80 [This will include accommodation on a sharing basis at IITBBS hostels for three nights, conference kits, coffee and snacks at conference venue, conference lunch and special dinner.]
+Delegates with in-campus guesthouse accommodation (faculty and senior scholars): INR 6500/ or USD 100 [This will include accommodation on a sharing basis at IITBBS / NISER guest house or hall guest-rooms for three nights, conference kits, coffee and snacks at conference venue, conference lunch and special dinner.]

 Payment Link: https://payments.billdesk.com/bdcollect/bd/iitbhubaneswarresearchinternshipforfaculty/17195